Professional Saxophonist and Clarinettist specializing in the folk/world music scene in London.

 Having played with many leading ensembles and musicians including; Guinean Griot Mosi Conde, Nigerian Afrojazz band 'Ayetoro', Croatian Big Band 'Mimika', and Israeli Bass player Daphna Sadeh, John has also worked in theatre (the London Bubble, Nick Cassenbaum, Viva Productions), and done various sessions for TV and film (Bleach Productions, BMG).

 Over recent years John has focused his energies on Klezmer and Balkan music.
-Having studied with leading musicians including Merlin Shepherd, Susi Evans, Ilene Stahl and Nikola Iliev, he co-founded award-winning klezmer ensemble 'Oysland' (World Music Network, Battle of the Bands, 2017), plays traditional Bulgarian/Macedonian music with 'Raka', and directs the SOAS klezmer band.
+Having studied with leading musicians including Merlin Shepherd, Susi Evans, Ilene Stahl and Nikola Iliev, he co-founded award-winning klezmer ensemble 'Oysland' (World Music Network, Battle of the Bands, 2017), plays traditional Bulgarian/Macedonian music with 'Raka', and directed the SOAS klezmer band from 2015-2019.

 'Barnstorming alto sax'